Your one-stop guide to managing safety for telecommuters, from lone working expert Wayne Maynard

 Many laptops lack the image clarity of a full size VGA monitor and can create eye discomfort.
 Docking systems or simply attaching a full size terminal are good solutions for those whose work requires a substantial amount of visual interaction with the screen.
 A full size keyboard and mouse or other pointing device should be used as well.

 If you are using a laptop, even with a detached keyboard, work surface depth of 24 inches should be suitable because the units are seldom more than 12 inches deep.
-The following steps can minimise the onset of eye fatigue and strain when using your laptop at home:
+The following steps can minimize the onset of eye fatigue and strain when using your laptop at home:

 - Take “mini” breaks inches by focusing on a distant object for a few seconds before continuing work on your screen